luisDVA/unheadr/README.md

 **untangle2() function**

-The star of the package. `untangle2()` puts embedded subheaders into their own variable, using regular expressions to identify them.
+`untangle2()` puts embedded subheaders into their own variable, using regular expressions to identify them.

 ``` r
 data(primates2017)